-I usually find comfort in healthy and nutritious soup recipes to nourish my body when I am feeling this way.
+Like most people, I too find comfort in healthy and nutritious soup recipes to nourish my body when I am feeling under the weather.
 This super easy chicken chili recipe is one that I have been making for the last few weeks and it has been so helpful in my healing so here I am sharing the recipe with you today.

 Made with rotisserie chicken and canned beans, this Simple Chicken Chili Recipe comes together in less than 10 minutes and it is ready to serve in 30 minutes.
 It is a great recipe to serve a crowd or freeze to enjoy later.